Well as a few of you know we have decided to upgrade. I am going to try to be good about a build thread this time.

-Electrical: Five Dedicated 20 amp circuits, all GFCI
+Electrical: Five Dedicated 20 amp circuits, all GFCI protected.

-520g 96" x 42" x 30" AO Glass Tank, Starfire Front Stand:
+Display Tank: 520g 96" x 42" x 30" AO Glass Tank, Starfire Front

 Sumps: Two 36" x 30" x 18" glass tanks plumbed together with four 2" bulkheads.
 This way I can still remove them if ever needed when the tank is in place.
 If a single large sump was gone with it could not be removed in one piece after the tank was in place.
-Lighting:

 UV / Ozone: I am planning on having two 40w Rainbow UVs plumbed into each return pump.
 This way if nedded, all return water will flow through the UVs.
 Planning on not running them all, all the time.
 Each set of two UVs has a Rainbow Mechanical fiter unit before it to remove any sediment or particles from the water so the UVs will be the most effective possible.
 I also have a 100mg Red Sea Ozone unit I was running on the current 220 but not planning on utilizing this on the new build.

 Calcium / Alkalinity Control: Geo 818 Calcium Reactor, with Cole Parmer Dosing Pump and Reef Fanatic Solenoid and pH Controller.
 I also have a 6" Diameter GEO Kalk reactor I am considering using.
-Water Changes:

 Sand: 2" or so, Caribsea Special Sea Floor Grade Sand

 I have been accumulating all the equipment the last few months and now that I have it all, the project can officially start I will get pics up tomorrow if I get a chance.